xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

 - add a new file to `_posts/releases/riscv-none-embed-gcc`
 - name the file like `2018-05-06-riscv-none-embed-gcc-v8-2-0-2-2-released.md`
 - name the post like: **xPack GNU RISC-V Embedded GCC v8.2.0-2.2 released**.
-- as `download_url` use something like `https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v8.2.0-2.2/`
+- as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v8.2.0-2.2/`
 - update the `date:` field with the current date
 - copy the list of commit IDs from the `README-<version>.sh` file
 - generate the list of multilibs and copy/paste